antennapedia/antennapedia.com/src/thick/mc_04_office.md

 ---
-idtag: mc_owned_03_office
+idtag: mc_owned_04_office
-title: A Day at the Office
+title: "Owned 4: A Day at the Office"
 author: antennapedia
 summary: "Malcolm should have known better than to tell Clara about his fantasies, because she's exactly the kind of woman who takes them as a challenge.
 Now he has to get through a day in Whitehall."
 rating: adult